Aaron2550/HeightMapGen/README.md

 You can do whatever the heck you want with this code.
 But rather than making your own better version,
 i'd be happy if you just open a pull request to improve upon my cursed code.

-This uses a modified version of the [OpenSimplex2](https://github.com/KdotJPG/OpenSimplex2) library by [K.JPG](https://github.com/KdotJPG).
+This uses a slightly modified version of the [OpenSimplex2](https://github.com/KdotJPG/OpenSimplex2) library by [K.JPG](https://github.com/KdotJPG).
+*(It's only been modified to make codacy shut up about it having bad code)*